 non-positive (which may indicate that the estimated mode of logf

-is close to a variable boundary) then rotate
+is close to a variable boundary) then rotate is set to FALSE

 with a warning.
 A warning is also given if this happens when

-= 1.
+d = 1.

-The default value of the tuning parameter r
+The default value of the tuning parameter r is 1/2, which is

 likely to be close to optimal in many cases, particularly if

-trans = "BC"
+trans = "BC".

 Wakefield, J. C., Gelfand, A. E. and Smith, A. F. M. (1991) Efficient generation of random variates via the ratio-of-uniforms method.
 Statistics and Computing (1991), 1, 129-133. doi:10.1007/BF01889987 .

-for a version of ru
+ru_rcpp for a version of ru that uses

 the Rcpp package to improve efficiency.

-for summaries of the simulated values
+summary.ru for summaries of the simulated values

 and properties of the ratio-of-uniforms algorithm.